Thang Nguyen 555

-It’s a dream, with purgatory, hellish fire and people hurting people (to hit back is to hurt yourself).
+It’s a dream in purgatory, neither here nor there, hellish fire and hurting people (to hit back is to hurt yourself).
+Instead, in giving respect, you gain it back.

 Run Be Run.

 One pharmacist student – a Duc – took notice.
 He said, “hop in”.
-We then rode to the ping pong hall for a quick set.
-That’s Cinema Paradiso and House of D mixing together.
-Coming of age, growing old and growing pain.
+We then rode to the ping pong hall.
+Just a quick set.
+My Cinema Paradiso and House of D. Coming of age, growing old and growing pain.

-Without that apprenticeship with more mature male outside the family, Duc the pharmacist or Duc the priest, I wouldn’t know how to reciprocate and return the favor, kindness for kindness an unbroken chain e.g. stepdaughter or that unaccompanied shirtless refugee boy in Jubilee camp.
+Without that apprenticeship with more mature male outside the family, Duc the pharmacist or Duc the priest, I wouldn’t know how to reciprocate and return the favor, kindness for kindness to be a link in an universally unbroken chain e.g. stepdaughter or that unaccompanied shirtless refugee boy at Jubilee camp.

 In my neighborhood, childhood was pre-ordained.
 After all, there were only 7 playgrounds for a city of 3 million in 67.
 Sweaty and shirtless crowd played audience to the burning monk and burning torches through and through Autumn festival.
 One drama after the next.
 Animal factory entertainment menu without the remote control or parental control in pre-TV and pre- TikTok times.